Manfred von Richthofen: Flying Circus

-During a visit to her home, the Baron's mother asked him why he risked his life every day, and he said: "For the man in the trenches.
-I want to ease his hard lot in life by keeping the enemy flyers away from him."

-Richthofen led his new unit to unparallelled success, peaking during "Bloody April" 1917.
+Richthofen led his new unit to unparalleled success, peaking during "Bloody April" 1917.
 In that month alone, he shot down 22 British aircraft, including four in a single day, raising his official tally to 52.
 By June, he had become the commander of the first of the new larger "fighter wing" formations; these were highly mobile, combined tactical units that could move at short notice to different parts of the front as required.
 Richthofen's new command, Jagdgeschwader 1, was composed of fighter squadrons No. 4, 6, 10, and 11.
 J.G.
-1 became widely known as "The Flying Circus" due to the unit's brightly coloured aircraft and its mobility, including the use of tents, trains, and caravans, where appropriate.
+1 became widely known as "the Flying Circus" due to the unit's brightly coloured aircraft and its mobility, including the use of tents, trains, and caravans, where appropriate.

 Richthofen was a brilliant tactician, building on Boelcke's tactics.
 Unlike Boelcke, however, he led by example and force of will rather than by inspiration.
 He was often described as distant, unemotional, and rather humorless, though some colleagues contended otherwise.
 He was cordial to officers and enlisted men alike; indeed, he urged his pilots to remain on good terms with the mechanics who maintained their aircraft.
-He taught his pilots the basic rule which he wanted them to fight by: "Aim for the man and don't miss him.
+He taught his pilots the basic rule by which he wanted them to fight: "Aim for the man and don't miss him.
 If you are fighting a two-seater, get the observer first; until you have silenced the gun, don't bother about the pilot."

 Although Richthofen was now performing the duties of a lieutenant colonel (a wing commander in modern Royal Air Force terms), he was never promoted past the relatively junior rank of Rittmeister, equivalent to captain in the British army.
 The system in the British army was for an officer to hold the rank appropriate to his level of command, if only on a temporary basis, even if he had not been formally promoted.
-In the German army, it was not unusual for a wartime officer to hold a lower rank than his duties implied; German officers were promoted according to a schedule and not by battlefield promotion.
-It was also the custom for a son not to hold a higher rank than his father, and Richthofen's father was a reserve major.
+In the German army, holding a lower rank than his duties implied was not unusual for a wartime officer; German officers were promoted according to a schedule and not by battlefield promotion.
+Another custom was for a son not to hold a higher rank than his father, and Richthofen's father was a reserve major.